danhoangg/sucss-website/README.md

 ## 🗒️ TODO list
 In order of priority:
-1. Finish the static parts of the website, e.g. about pages
-2. Make custom 404 page
-3. Make adding, removing and editing events more user friendly
+1. Make adding, removing and editing events more user friendly

 ## 😎 Completed
 - Home page
 - Events page
 - Event description pages
 - Events and event descriptions are dynamically generated without need for redeployment
+- About page
+- Docs page
+- Scraped all the events from the other website onto this one